Temporary Car Insurance: What to Know

 Zebra tip: Use the "student away from home" discount

-Students not driving while at school and their families should talk to their insurance companies about “student away from home” discounts if they are only driving on breaks.
-In most cases, your student will have to be attending college more than 100 miles away and only occasionally drive your vehicles to be eligible.
+Families with students who don't drive while they're away at school should talk to their insurance companies about “student away from home” discounts if they are only driving on breaks.
+In most cases, your student will have to be attending college more than 100 miles away and only occasionally drive your vehicle to be eligible.
 Further eligibility factors may vary by company.

 This option works best for cars that aren’t actively being driven but still require some level of protection.
 Car storage insurance or “parked car insurance” is oftentimes a much better solution than canceling your policy altogether.
 This method can significantly lower your rates while still protecting your vehicle while it’s not in use.